mesosphere/marathon-lb/README.md

       * healthCheckGracePeriodSeconds
       * healthCheckMaxConsecutiveFailures
       * healthCheckFalls is set to healthCheckMaxConsecutiveFailures + 1
-    Defaults to empty string.
+      * healthCheckPortOptions is set to " port {healthCheckPort}" Defaults to empty string.
     Example:
       option  httpchk GET {healthCheckPath}